The Atacama Cosmology Telescope: DR6 Gravitational Lensing Map and Cosmological Parameters

+We also form a second independent combination of two-point function data by combining the {\it WMAP} 9-year likelihood with the ACT DR4 likelihood, for $TT, TE, EE$.
+For {\it WMAP} we use the python implementation of the $\ell>23$ likelihood, \href{https://github.com/HTJense/pyWMAP}{\texttt{pyWMAP}}.
+For ACT we use the DR4 foreground-marginalized \href{https://github.com/ACTCollaboration/pyactlike}{\texttt{pyactlite}} likelihood software.
+In this case, we discard the large-scale {\it WMAP} polarization data, keeping the information on the optical depth from the \Planck\ \texttt{Sroll2} likelihood.
 In some cases we also test the effect of using the \Planck~ PR3 high-$\ell$ likelihood in place of the \NPIPE\ likelihood, and of approximating the optical depth with a Gaussian distribution with mean and error shifted compared to the \texttt{Sroll2} measurement.